Notice: Our Spring Bank Holiday opening times and bin collection arrangements are available for viewing.

 Copies of application documentation are forwarded to all relevant Town/Parish Councils and local Ward Members (councillors).
 Liaison is maintained between the Case Officer and Ward Member throughout the life of the application.

-Copies of the application documentation are also made available for public inspection during normal office hours 9.00 am – 5.00 pm.
 Copies of application documentation may be purchased (subject to copyright provisions) and will be provided either directly by us or via the applicant/agent on payment of appropriate copying charges.

 Our practice is to negotiate, where appropriate, improvements to applications in order to improve the quality of the development.
 Where following the initial publicity, changes are made to the proposal which are of significance, those persons who have made representations will be re-notified by letter.